pjhampton/kibana-prometheus-exporter/README.md

 ## Installing

+First, locate the version you require on the [release page](https://github.com/pjhampton/kibana-prometheus-exporter/releases).
 There is a couple of ways to install this plugin.
 The more common approach would be to download the [correct version](#versions) and run:

 ```
-bin/kibana-plugin install kibana-prometheus-exporter.zip
+bin/kibana-plugin install kibana-prometheus-exporter-X.X.X.zip
 ```

-or download and unzip in the kibana/plugins directory.
+where `X.X.X` is the version. or download and unzip in the kibana/plugins directory.

 ## Versions